shivamsinghcse/DevOps_Learning/README.md

 - if you want to save the output of terminal in any file you can do it by writing your command then "> file name"
 - Example: cat first.txt secound.
 - _________________________________________________________________________________________________________________________________
-- cp "filename or path" "Path": It is used to copy file to defined path
+- cp "filename or path" "Path": It is used to copy file to defined path.
-- mv "path of file, folder or path" "Destination path": To move file or folder
+- mv "path of file, folder or path" "Destination path": To move file or folder.
 - echo "text > file: Make a file with the following text.
 - rm "File name" : For removing file.
 - rm -R "Folder name" : For removing folder.